OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 * Declare a new factory at the start of every test
 * Exercise the producted object, not just the callback function

+#### Javascript Class
+Pure javascript classes should only be used to ease the manipulation of data, but unlike factories, these object shouldn't create HTTP connections, and only focus on a single object.

+Javascript classes should be injected and used within factories and services that have complex logic.
+Modules should be able to extend javascript classes by prototypical inheritance.

+##### Naming Conventions
+_SampleName_

+Classes should be uppercase CamelCased, which represents that they are a class and need to be instantiated like an object (ie `new SampleName()`).

 #### Controller
 Controllers are all about connecting data and logic from Factories and Services to HTML Views.
 An ideal controller won't do much more than this, and will be as 'thin' as possible.